-To buckle down, students could log out of social media and email and put their phones on do not disturb, only allowing emergency contacts to reach them.
+To buckle down, you may want to log out of social media and email and put your phone on do not disturb, only allowing emergency contacts to reach you.

-If they are addicted to their phones or social media, they can install apps like SPACE, QualityTime, and Flipd that turn off distractions and track how much time they’re spending on their phones.
+If you are addicted to your phone or social media, you might want to install an app that turns off distractions and tracks how much time you’re spending on their phone.